fpryor33/ConleyDynamics.jl/docs/src/apicore/datastruct.md

 # Composite Data Structures

-The package relies on three basic composite data structures that encompass more complicated objects.
+The package relies on a number of basic composite data structures that encompass more complicated objects.
 For the internal representation of sparse matrices we refer to
 [Internal Sparse Matrix Representation](@ref).